 Sayaka is a Magical Girl again in the Homuverse, and will be Wrong Genre Savvy again about its nature (at first).After Sayaka's last encounter with Homucifer in the movie, Hitomi and Kyosuke run into her and Sayaka acts like her usual self talking with them.
 There is a mark on the nail of her middle finger when she places her arms behind her head, suggesting she's a Magical Girl already.
 As for her in-universe motivation, Sayaka had sworn to remember things about the truth of the nature of the Homuverse when Homucifer went to erase her memories - having most recently been with Madokami, the idea of bringing hope to others (i.e., rescuing Homura from Homulily, perhaps also getting Homura back from her present insanity/demonhood/opposition) stands a good chance of sticking in her mind.
 But as in the original universe Sayaka's ideals of fighting for justice wasn't what the whole magic system was about (before and after Madoka's ascension), her current ideal of bringing hope in a world where it is despair that (seems to) be the rule is going to run into a huge wall.
 Whether it sticks depends on how events play out, though as much as I want to be optimistic and forsee Sayaka being successful in getting back Moemura or a non-antagonizing pre-usurpation Homura, it seems more likely (and more Urobuchi) to have Sayaka fall into despair about being unable to bring someone hope (especially as while Sayaka's a much more capable warrior now, she's still prone to slash first and ask questions later, a rather-easily exploitable flaw).

 Madoka will become a magical girl in the Homuverse.Homura realizes that Madoka will need some outlet to channel her selflessness, so Homura reluctantly allows Madoka to regain some of her power and become a magical girl.
 The idea is that Homura is basically venting steam to prevent an explosion; by allowing Madoka some activity as a magical girl it keeps her from fully remembering her true identity.
-Of course, Madoka might find that she has some unusual Living Shadow-like Guardian Entity powers...
+Of course, Madoka might find that she has some unusual Living Shadow-like Guardian Entity powers... kind of confirmed by director.
+Madoka will eventually turn back into Madokami with the right trigger, or after a certain period of time, and Homura apparently knows this.
 Eventually, Madoka somehow learns about the broken Law of Cycles and decides that she'll try to find the missing piece...without realizing that she is said piece.
 This will lead to an extended parody of Sailor Moon's "find the Moon Princess" subplot.

 In the Homuverse, Magical Girls no longer "choose" to become one - they are now chosen (probably by Homura).OK, yeah, the contracts the Incubators made under the original system can hardly be considered free contracts on grounds of unconsciability and being leonine, but had it not been for their hijacking of a vulnerable system (i.e., prospective magical girls were fully informed, whoever making the contracts sticking with what we would consider fair negotiating tactics, etc.), it's unlikely we'd feel quite so sorry for those that still signed up(outside observers like the audience would still wish they didn't hurt so much but wouldn't be so enraged at the ones offering).
 It'd also result in a much lower energy collection rate (why the Incubators resorted to such underhanded tactics in the first place - their sole concern is combating entropy, all other things be damned).
 In the Homuverse, rather than choosing to become a Magical Girl, she might be forced into the whole system by being picked by Homucifer to carry the curse of being a Magical Girl - it might manifest spontaneously after being forced into a corner by a Witch/familiar/other bad spot.
 A possible in-universe example: Sayaka rushes to protect Hitomi from flying televisons (H.N.
 Elly's familiars) and Hitomi is backed into a corner when Sayaka throws what she thought was a bucket and a sword impales itself in one of the TVs.
 Camera turns back to see Sayaka in her Magical Girl outfit, confused as to what just happened and why she's wearing a cape.
 At this point Kyubey shows up and does his spiel (being unable to say what's really going on by Homura fiat) along the lines of "you have been chosen to wield this great power - use it for (insert ideal or goal suitable for girl in question here)".
 At the very least, it removes the whole "free choice" illusion from the original system by presenting it as fate rather than a free choice.
 Incidentally, this would also allow Homura oversight to ensure Madoka doesn't get picked for Magical Girl duty.